pattonsgirl/Spring2021-CEG2410/Projects/Project3/README.md

 ## gather.info@myserver.com

 - Create a file named `email-info.md` in your `server-scripts` folder.
-Here is where you will provide documentation for this portion of the lab.
+Here is where you will provide documentation for this portion of the project.
 Write your documentation such that I can clearly see what steps you took in your solution to each part.
 If you don't reach the final goal (sending an email) this will be all you have to argue for partial points.

 - Change your hostname:
     - Edit `/etc/hostname` with the hostname you want (this is to replace `ip-10-0-0-20`)